Funding Opportunities

 Type: FOA

-Concept Deadline: March 12, 2024
+Concept Deadline: June 19, 2024

-Application Deadline: April 30, 2024
+Application Deadline: Aug.
+14, 2024

 Type: FOA

-Application Deadline: May 31, 2024
+Concept Deadline: May 20, 2024

 FOAs are also listed on Grants.gov, the portal for numerous grant programs administered by federal government agencies, and the DOE Office of Energy Efficiency and Renewable Energy (EERE) Exchange for all EERE FOAs.

-Requests for Information also create an opportunity for Clean Cities partners to share information that may be used for planning and decision-making purposes, including but not limited to determining potential new areas of focus, funding opportunities, analyses, and organizational frameworks.
+Requests for Information also create an opportunity for Clean Cities and Communities partners to share information that may be used for planning and decision-making purposes, including but not limited to determining potential new areas of focus, funding opportunities, analyses, and organizational frameworks.

 Laws and Incentives